testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/add-steps-manually.md

 ---
 title: "Add Steps Manually in a Test Case in an Android Project"
 page_title: "Add Steps Manually in a Test Case in an Android Project while using Recorder"
-meta_desc: "How to add test steps to a pre-existing test case via Recorder, for an android project in Testsigma"
+metadesc: "How to add test steps to a pre-existing test case via Recorder, for an android project in Testsigma"
+noindex: false
 order: 4.525
 page_id: "Add Steps Manually in a Test Case in an Android Project"
 warning: false